arcuri82/testing_security_development_enterprise_systems/doc/advanced/exercises/card-game/card-game-part-04.md

 `@SpringBootApplication(scanBasePackages = ["org.tsdes.advanced"])`
 to tell Spring to scan for those beans.
 This is unnecessary if they are under your package hierarchy.
+Furthermore, these classes will need to be used in every single REST API in this project.
+Therefore, instead of copying&pasting them in each single module, it would make sense to copy the classes of those libraries in their own module in your project, to then import as a dependency in all the other modules depending on them (i.e., the different REST APIs).

 Make also sure to have the following in your `application.yml`:
 ```